mgifford/drupal-security/src/introduction.rst

 Because this document strongly recommends against the use of Microsoft Windows servers for Drupal sites, Windows security will not be addressed.

-Security cannot be just a buzzword, it is a `process`_.
+Security cannot be just a buzzword, it is a `process`_ that needs to be ingrained in the culture of an organization.
 There needs to be clear understanding about lines of responsibility and ultimately management needs to provide the budget required to ensure that systems can be maintained and regularly re-evaluated.

 Eternal vigilance is important as those searching for your vulnerabilities are working around the clock and are well-financed.
 This document will, itself, need